gagan-baghel/React/ChessLeaderboard_And_PlayerDetails/readme.md

 NETLIFY HOISTED LINK----- https://chess-leaderboard.netlify.app/

-#Designed With the Help of |-- HTML --- CSS — REACT JS --|
+#Designed With the Help of |-- HTML --- CSS — REACT JS -- TAILWIND --|

 This is a responsive website made in React js.
 In this the data is fetched from an api and displayed in a user friendly manner .